 The Estonian capital was not always called Tallinn.
 Before 1918, when Estonia gained independence, it was named as Reval, which is believed to be of German origin.
 It is special to note that Estonia was occupied by German forces from 1941 to 1944.
 Legend claims the origins of this former name originates from a deer hunt, when an animal fell off a cliff and perished.
 Reh-fall means deer fall in German language.
 Several historians debate about this theory and believe that this old name more likely to have derived from the old Estonian county called Revalia.

-Ferries from Helsinki to Tallinn
+Helsinki to Tallinn by a Ferry

 We have visited Tallinn several times in different occasions and seasons.
 We have tried all of the four ferry companies.
 We wrote a comparison about the differences of each cruise ship company to give our readers idea which one suits them best.
 You can easily have a day cruise from Helsinki to Tallinn if Helsinki is your main destination.
-Another good option is to visit Tallinn first and then to travel from Tallinn to Helsinki because flying to Tallinn is sometimes cheaper.
+Another good option is to visit Tallinn first and then to travel from Tallinn to Helsinki because flying from the Central Europe to Tallinn is sometimes cheaper.

 Tallink Silja is an Estonian ferry company.
 Among these four ferry companies, Tallink Silja has the best and the most modern ships operating between Helsinki and Tallinn.
 Their ships are also fast and the travel time takes only 2 hours.
 However, one of their ships, called M/S Silja Europa, makes an exception because it travels 3 and half hours from Helsinki to Tallinn.
 This is the biggest ship traversing the Baltic Sea and it is mainly meant for cruise passengers who are spending their night in the ship.
 With its recent renovation, this cruise ship feels really modern.
 From the summer 2019, Tallink is also operating a cargo ship from Helsinki to Tallinn but only passengers travelling with their own car can board this ferry.

 The quality comes with the price and Tallink Silja is not the cheapest option.
 One way ticket costs usually about 30 euros when the cheapest Helsinki to Tallinn ferry price is less than 20 euros.
 The cheapest ticket (about 14 euros) is valid for the slowest ship.
 Consequently, the better and the faster ship you book, the more you need to pay.
 A return ticket may be really cheap if you go and come back during the same day.
 Otherwise, return ticket may cost up to 60 euros.